 Research shows that SCS for neuropathy is a safe and effective treatment for certain patients.
 It is cost-effective and may reverse the effects of neuropathy.
 It is most effective for patients with pain in the arms or legs.

 A spinal cord stimulator gets implanted into the body.
 It sends low levels of electricity into the spinal cord to relieve pain.
-Nerve stimulation for neuropathy can stop the pain signals being sent to the brain.
-A trial is considered successful if SCS removes 50% of a patient’s pain.
+Nerve stimulation for neuropathy can stop the pain signals sent to the brain.
+A trial is successful if SCS removes 50% of a patient’s pain.

 Can Neuropathy Be Reversed?